PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 ### Problems:
 - `Rule 16` Occasionally, the best chess move will be incorrect.
 - `Rule 24` Fails a significant amount of times because of unwanted elements in the video url.
 (You can help fix this issue by finding new links for assets/youtube_links.json)

+### Sorry for my ugly code.
+I usually fix it up at the end, but I'm not finished yet.